ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The following two examples show non-equivalent Protocol Stacks:

  - If the application requires preservation of message boundaries, a Protocol Stack that runs UDP as the top-level interface to the application is not equivalent to a Protocol Stack that runs TCP as the top-level interface.
-A UDP stack would allow an application to read out message boundaries based on datagrams sent from the remote endpoint, whereas TCP does not preserve message boundaries on its own, but needs a framing protocol on top to determine message boundaries.
+A UDP stack would allow an application to read out message boundaries based on datagrams sent from the Remote Endpoint, whereas TCP does not preserve message boundaries on its own, but needs a framing protocol on top to determine message boundaries.

 - If the application specifies that it requires reliable transmission of data, then a Protocol Stack using UDP without any reliability layer on top would not be allowed to replace a Protocol Stack using TCP.